 When designing a questionnaire on organizational culture, it is important to ensure that the questions are clear, concise, and relevant to the organization.
 It should also be anonymous and confidential, which will encourage honest feedback from employees.
 Finally, survey findings should be communicated to all employees transparently and constructively, including a clear plan for addressing any identified areas of weakness.

-Here are some examples of survey questions that may be included in a questionnaire on organizational culture:
+Here are some examples of survey questions that may be included in an organizational culture questionnaire:

 These are just a few examples of questions that can be used to assess different aspects of organizational culture.
 Specific questions may vary depending on the goals of the survey and the unique characteristics of the organization.

-Now that you have an idea about survey questions that will help better understand company culture, it's time to create your own workplace culture survey.
+Now that you have an idea about the survey questions that will help in better understanding company culture, it's time to create a workplace culture survey.

-SurveyPlanet makes it easy to find out what your employees really think about your company.
-Start by choosing one of our beautiful themes, which will make your survey inviting to work with.
-You can then write your own survey questions or select from one of our templates.
+SurveyPlanet makes it easy to find out what your employees really think.
+Start by choosing one of our beautiful themes, which will make your survey inviting, and then write survey questions or select them from our templates.